Canon T3 vs Fujifilm GFX 100

 Studio photographers will appreciate that the Fujifilm GFX 100 (unlike the T3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GFX 100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the T3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T3 was succeeded by the Canon T5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T3 and GFX 100 can be found, respectively, in the Canon T3 Manual (free pdf) or the online Fujifilm GFX 100 Manual.

 So what is the bottom line?
 Is the Canon T3 better than the Fujifilm GFX 100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.